customcommander/Spin2.js/README.md

 Spin.js
 =======

-Spin.js helps you build web applications as a continous and logical flow of screens.
+Spin.js helps you build web applications as a continuous and logical flow of screens.